Zhieeadie/rando-repo/readme.md

-## Warning, I'll post the most random shit and ideas here
+# Warning, I'll post the most random shit and ideas here
 TheOnlyOndry#9069
-# This repo is fairly sfw
+## This repo is fairly sfw
+No gurantees though